Hillsborough, California

-Hillsborough is an incorporated town in San Mateo County, California, in the San Francisco Bay Area.
+Hillsborough is an incorporated town in San Mateo County, California, United States, in the San Francisco Bay Area.
 It is located 17 mi south of San Francisco on the San Francisco Peninsula, bordered by Burlingame to the north, San Mateo to the east, Highlands-Baywood Park to the south, and Interstate 280 to the west.
-The population was 11,387 as of 2020.
+The population was 11,387 at the 2020 census.

 History

 Hillsborough is located on the Rancho San Mateo Mexican land grant which was purchased by William Davis Merry Howard, son of a wealthy Hillsborough, New Hampshire, shipping magnate, in 1846.
 Howard settled his family in this area, which attracted wealthy San Franciscans.
 On May 5, 1910, Hillsborough residents voted to incorporate.
 From the town's foundation until 1963, it was an exclusive community for wealthy whites.
 In 1963, Jack and Betty Ken, the first-generation children of Chinese Immigrants, purchased land in the town.
 This made them the first non-white people to own land in the town, effectively desegregating Hillsborough.